-Save your plot as the Postscript file plot.ps in the directory hw1/a5.
-Hint: Use gnuplot's extensive on-line help: you may find help plot, help postscript and help output especially useful.
-There is also reference and tutorial material on gnuplot available via the Graphing (XY plots) section of the Online Course Resources web page.
+Hint: Use gnuplot's extensive on-line help: you may find help plot, help set, help terminal, help output and help test especially useful.
+There is also reference and tutorial material on gnuplot available via the Graphing (XY plots) section of the Online Course Resources web page, and, of course, you can make use of search engines to retrieve an abundance of gnuplot lore.